 Basics: Introductory Module

 In the first semester, you will start with the mandatory introductory module EGK – Introduction to Global Media and Communication Research, in which all students of the master program learn the theoretical and methodological basics of global comparative communication research.
-The module consists of two seminars and will be finalized with a comprehensive module examination, which consists of written and oral requirements.
-Successful passing of the exam is a precondition for participation in the subsequent optional compulsory modules.
+The module consists of two seminars and will be finalized with a comprehensive module examination.

 First Seminar: Introduction to Theories of Global Media and Communication Research

 international comparison of forms of communication of organized social systems (i.e. political system, business, social movements, network society; industrial and developing societies, law/regulation, social implications of media technology);